abubalo/envado/README.md

 ## Envado

-Envado is a lightweight and type-safe Node.js library designed to streamline the validation and retrieval of environment variables.
-It supports a variety of validation types, including strings, numbers, and booleans.
+Envado is a type-safe Node.js library designed to streamline the validation and retrieval of environment variables.
+It supports a variety of validation types, including strings, numbers, booleans and more.

  <!-- It also provides a convenient way to parse and validate environment variables that contain JSON, URLs, and email addresses. -->